telefonicaid/fiware-cygnus/flume/README.md

     hdfs:///user/<username>/<service>/<servicePath>/<entityDescriptor>/<entityDescriptor>.txt

 Usernames allow for specific private HDFS data spaces, and in the current version, it is given by the `cosmos_default_username` parameter that can be found in the configuration.
-The `service` directory is given by Orion as a header in the notification (`Fiware-Service`) and sent to the sinks through the Flume event headers (`fiware-service`).
+Both the `service` and `servicePath` directories are given by Orion as headers in the notification (`Fiware-Service` and `Fiware-ServicePath` respectively) and sent to the sinks through the Flume event headers (`fiware-service` and `fiware-servicepath` respectively).

 Within files, Json documents are written following one of these two schemas: